kyleyoshimoto/Yoshify-playlist-function/README.md

-# Jammming React Web Application
+# Yoshify React Web Application
 This project involves building a React web application named Jammming.
-The objective is to utilize your expertise in React components, managing state, and interfacing with the Spotify API to create a website.
+Yoshify utilizes my expertise in React components, managing state, and interfacing with the Spotify API to create a website.
 This platform will empower users to explore the Spotify library, generate personalized playlists, and subsequently save them to their respective Spotify accounts.

 ![Thumbnail of Project](./yoshify-screenshot.png)

 ## Overview
-Jammming is a web-based application developed using React, enabling users to perform the following actions:
+Yoshify is a web-based application developed using React, enabling users to perform the following actions:

 - Search the extensive Spotify library for tracks, albums, or artists.
 - Create custom playlists by adding tracks from the search results.